Kingaday/UMD2MKV/README.md

 1. Select an ISO file of the UMD movie you want to convert.
    (You will need access to a PSP with a custom firmware, place your favourite movie in the UMD drive, press the option button and set USB to UMD, connect your psp via USB to your PC and a new drive should pop up containing the ISO)
 2. Select an output/working directory.
 This needs to be an empty folder!
-3. If you only want to export a scene or segment of the movie check the "select" segment checkbox and fill in the start and end time. (following the format of hours:minutes:seconds)
+3. If you only want to export a scene or segment of the movie check the "select segment" checkbox and fill in the start and end time. (following the format of hours:minutes:seconds)
 4. Choose how you want the audio to be transcoded.
 ACC for lossy compression, FLAC for lossles.
 5. Push the "Convert ISO to MKV button" and wait a few minutes. (on my macbook air m3 it takes approximately 3 minutes for a typical movie)